 In 1993, the Department of Justice and the Department of the Interior entered into a memorandum of understanding (MOU) that established guidelines regarding the respective jurisdictions of the Bureau of Indian Affairs (BIA) and the Federal Bureau of Investigation (FBI).
-See the Criminal Resource Manual at 675.
 Part IV of the MOU requires each United States Attorney whose criminal jurisdiction includes Indian country to develop local written guidelines outlining the responsibilities of the BIA, FBI, and the Tribal Criminal Investigators, if applicable.
-See the Criminal Resource Manual at 676, for the full text of the MOU.

 9-20.230 - Supervising Section—Indian Country Offenses

 The Office of Enforcement Operations of the Criminal Division has general supervisory responsibility for Indian country offenses.
 However, the Child Exploitation and Obscenity Section has responsibility for child abuse offenses, and other Sections, such as Organized Crime and Gang Section and the Human Rights and Special Prosecutions Section, should be consulted on questions involving the substantive elements of offenses within their areas of responsibility.
 The Appellate, Indian Resources, and Natural Resources Sections of the Environment and Natural Resources Division have Indian country expertise and should be consulted on questions of tribal rights, treaties, boundaries and related matters.
 The Criminal Section of the Civil Rights Division has expertise and should be consulted regarding color of law, hate crime, and human trafficking offenses.